sleepy-juan/PoZangZee/documents/DP3/DP3_PaperPrototyping.md

   * I don’t make groups

 ### KAIST Herald reporter
-> KAIST Undergrad, 22, SoC, born in S.Korea
+> KAIST Undergrad, 22, SoC and AE, born in S.Korea

 Asks for Interviews and materials for newspaper, receives and replies to voices of the people
 * Q1.
 How often do you send email?